ervinn/windowsPopup/README.md

 ###### Description :
 One page applications developed by AngularJS is starting to look like a normal GU desktop application.
 However in a desktop application usually you need to open secondary windows to change some properties, or do some changes related the application running.

-Unfortunately, opening secondary, child windows in javaScripts are not traitforward.
+Unfortunately, opening secondary, child windows in javaScripts are not straightforward.
 Each window has its own main ***window***, ***document***, object, and data can not be easily accessed from one to the other.
 Communication between the main application window and popup windows are not standardised.
 There are different solutions for different browsers.
 For example, in FireFox, the parent has access to the child window, that is the return object of the 'window.open()' method.
 So you can do this: